docsforadobe/javascript-tools-guide/docs/file-system-access/file-and-folder-supported-encoding-names.md

 In Windows, all encodings use code pages, which are assigned numeric values.
 The usual Western character set that Windows uses, for example, is the code page 1252.
-You can select Windows code pages by prepending the number of the code page with “CP” or “WINDOWS”: for example, “CP1252” for the code page 1252.
+You can select Windows code pages by prepending the number of the code page with "CP" or "WINDOWS": for example, "CP1252" for the code page 1252.
 The File object has many other built-in encoding names that match predefined code page numbers.
 If a code page is not present, the encoding cannot be selected.